#1. Lean on your colleagues

 So, if you’re a broker who’s most comfortable being a “lone wolf”, challenge yourself to rejoin the pack by:

-• Re-introducing yourself to your practice leader, your account manager, and the point people on your communications and tech teams…and make sure to ask for their input when you need it
+• Re-introducing yourself to your practice leader, your account manager, and the point people on your communications and tech teams…and making sure to ask for their input when you need it

-• Buying lunch before the Q4 whirlwind begins for a few peers who really crushed it last year and pick their brains about how they did it
+• Buying lunch for a few peers who really crushed it last year and picking their brains about how they did it

 • Starting an email chain for you and your producer pals to exchange Q4 war stories and insights in real time